 - On Sunday, try to prepare a couple of basics for the week to come.
 Cook some plain brown rice (or other grain), bake some potatoes, sweet potatoes, or squash.
 Bake a quick bread or muffins, or prepare a good pasta sauce.
 Knowing that you have even one item that’s already prepared when you enter the kitchen at 6:00 is a sweet feeling, and the rest of the meal then comes together quickly.

-- Once a week, make a big one-pot meal that can stretch to two nights-a hearty soup or stew, chili, a casserole, or something that can be prepared in a crockpot.
+- Once a week, make a big one-pot meal that can stretch to two nights-a hearty soup or stew, chili, a casserole, or something that can be prepared in a Crockpot or other slow-cooker.
 Then, all you need is a bountiful salad and a simple fresh vegetable dish to accompany the meal.

 - Keep it simple!
 You need not spend hours cooking or use dozens of ingredients to create tasty meals. put post-its on your favorite quick recipes in your top go-to cookbooks.